Announcement

 The JSP is open to professionals such as spiritual directors, chaplains, alternative health care providers, educators, and artists.
 JSP applicants may have personal, professional, or academic experience with the work of C. G. Jung, or an introductory familiarity coupled with a compelling desire to learn more.
 People who seek to engage with a community of readers, writers, thinkers, teachers, healers, makers, and others in the exploration of Jung’s contributions to the understanding of the psyche will be in good company here.

 All JPP/JSP applicants must submit an application form and fee, 500-word essay, and curriculum vitae.
 Additionally, JPP applicants must provide current license and insurance documentation.
 Applicants will complete an interview with the JPP/JSP Co-Directors.
-Please click the Apply/Contact tab above for details.
+See the Apply section for details.

 Curriculum